IRS Forms

 • Reduce for prior three years, or four for allocations, for post‑2022 placed‑in‑service property.

-• Reduce the tax basis of the property by the amount of the deduction.
+• Reduce the tax basis of the property by the amount of the deduction, so 179D accelerates cost recovery rather than adding a write-off on top of normal depreciation.

 One more baseline guardrail